plaudev/ParseHerokuPushNotification/README.md

   $ heroku local web

 will launch the Parse Heroku server locally which uses a local copy of the mongodb.
 If you specify it in either .env or in index.js, you can optionally tell this local set-up to use the online mongodb which I've tried and seen it work.

-What I have NOT done is to try push with this local set-up.
+I have tried push with this local set-up but even before getting there I got connection issues (like "App Transport Security has blocked a cleartext HTTP (http://) resource load since it is insecure.
+Temporary exceptions can be configured via your app's Info.plist file").
+I have tried both with ATS Allow Arbitrary Loads on & off but get pretty much the same result.
+Then it dawned on me that Heroku when run locally uses http, not https, but Parse is always supposed to use https.
+Thus my gut tells me Parse Heroku locally won't work at all for iOS unless there is a way to get Heroku to use https.
+I will leave this matter on the back burner for now.
 Feel free to have a go at that & let me know how you get on!

 ### 2.3.2 Install & Test on Heroku
 Now finally the big one.
 Actually with not that much extra effort, we can get all this to run in the cloud.